DudeThatsErin/listingadmin/README.md

 ## Step 3 - Replace your current files with the new files
 Replace the files inside your `admin/` directory (folder) with the `public/admin/` files from this repository.
 Make sure that you have all files from the folder uploaded.

-## Step 4 - Update Database Details for Collective + Fanlistings
+## Step 4 - Update Database Details for your Collective + Fanlistings
 Find the `jac.sample.inc.php` file that you downloaded and open it up in your editor.
 Can be NotePad though I recommend NotePad++, Visual Studio Code, or Sublime.
 Either way, just open it so you can see the lines of code.

 Find these lines: